giantswarm/gitops-template/docs/add_wc_structure.md

     to avoid race conditions, where Flux creates first the App CR and only later a referenced ConfigMap or Secret.

-1. Create the `kustomization.yaml` file, with empty resources (for now) but applying our patch created above to any objects we add here in future:
+1. Create the `kustomization.yaml` file, with empty resources (for now) but applying our patch created above to any objects we add here in the future:

     ```sh
     cat <<EOF > kustomization.yaml